welcome-to-the-sunny-side/rshf-extension/README.md

 - Open your browser, go to the extensions page, enable `Developer mode`, and click `Load unpacked`.
 Select the unzipped folder.
 - Choose a group in the extension popup, and configure the rest of the settings to your liking.

+## Features

+- Replace Codeforces ratings/username colors with RSHF ratings/username colors.
+- Filter comments based on rating.
+- Filter blogs based on rating.
+- Show solve information for users.
+- Add links to RSHF pages for users, contests, and groups in the Codeforces UI.

 ## Preview

 ![standings before after](/misc/standings-before-after.png)